shopsys/shopsys/docs/storefront/gtm/events.md

 ## GtmCreateOrderEventType

-This type is used for tracking when an order is created by the user.
+This type is used for tracking when the user creates an order.
 It consists of the GtmCreateOrderEventOrderPartType, GtmPurchaseEventPaymentPartType, and GtmUserInfoType objects.

 ```ts
 export type GtmCreateOrderEventType = GtmEventInterface<